Phenomenom05/QA/README.md

 Known Issues / Limitations:

 Chrome and ChromeDriver Compatibility: Ensure that the correct versions of Chrome and ChromeDriver are used to avoid compatibility issues in the tests.

-Mobile Testing: Some mobile tests may require additional configuration in Appium (if applicable).

 CI/CD Environment: There might be some delays in the CI/CD pipeline execution depending on the number of tests and the size of the repository.